zbiljic/mvns/README.md

 License
 -------
-This project is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the terms of the MIT license.

 ---

-Copyright © 2016 Nemanja Zbiljić
+Copyright © 2017 Nemanja Zbiljić